 - Compose a cool sequence by typing letters

 - Notate it so someone else can play it.
 How will you write the rhythm?
 How will you write 2 letter/sounds at once?
-(Don’t forget to tell us what colour /sound library you chose).
+How fast is does it go (What is the tempo?).
+Don’t forget to tell us what colour /sound library you chose.

 http://www.bbc.co.uk/schools/gcsebitesize/music/ has a range of great music topics including elements of music, Music in the 20 century, Music for dance, Performing, Popular music, World music and the Western Classical Tradition to learn and then test.
 Audio examples.